nessthehero/spotify-php-now-playing/README.md

 Gets the current playing track from a person's spotify and dumps it to the screen.

-Handles creating the access token, and uses a library that automatically refreshes the access token using a refresh token.
+Handles creating the access token, and uses a library that refreshes the access token using a refresh token when the standard token expires.

 ## Env